Campus Improvement Plan

 Build a foundation of reading and math, Improve low-performing schools

-Staff Responsible for Monitoring: Administration, teachers, CAIS, Leadership team
+Staff Responsible for Monitoring: Counselor, CIS, teachers, leadership team

 Title I: